Davit Nazaretyan

 • Enhancing Web Authority: Internal links help you gain authority more easily than you think.
 Pages that have enough internal links have a higher chance of ranking.
 The point is that the pages have to be relevant and of high authority.

-• Increase Time Spent on Site: Imagine you enter one web page and find it very interesting.
-Then, you figure out there are more resources, links, and information on the website.
-Internal links can allow visitors to explore more content, thereby decreasing the bounce rate.
+• Increase Time Spent on Site: When you land on a web page and find it very interesting, what happens?
+Chances are, you start clicking around to find other relevant resources, links, and information on the website.
+That’s precisely what internal links do.
+They encourage visitors to explore more content, which can greatly decrease the bounce rate.

-• Optimize for keywords: Internal links, inserted on keyword-rich anchors, can improve any SEP strategy.
-This way, they will help search engines understand your pages better.
+• Optimize for keywords: Internal links, inserted on keyword-rich anchors, can improve any SEO strategy.
+This helps search engines understand your pages better.

 External Links

-• Improving Domain Authority: External links from high-quality and high-authority websites can improve your website’s authority.
-Reputable sources of information make it more reliable.
+• Improve Domain Authority: Getting them from high-quality, high-authority websites can improve your site’s authority.
+Citing credible sources makes your website more reliable.

-• Increasing Traffic: Just like internal links help users explore more content on your website, external links are perfect for increasing referral traffic.
-If the external links are niche-relevant, new visitors from other websites can easily become interested in your content.
+• Increase Traffic: External links are perfect for increasing referral traffic.
+When they are niche-relevant, visitors from other websites can easily become hooked on your content.

-• Enhancing User Satisfaction: By linking to high-quality web pages, you’re giving more value to the readers, thereby improving your content.
-All of this helps to enhance user satisfaction, making your content more engaging and useful.
+• Enhance User Satisfaction: By linking to high-quality web pages, you provide more value to readers and improve your content’s quality.
+This leaves users feeling satisfied, making your content more engaging and useful.

-• Increase Time Spent on Site: Finally, just like internal links, external links also increase time spent on site.
-This happens because your content becomes more attractive to your target audience.
+• Increase Engagement Time: Finally, just like internal links, external links also increase how long users stay on your site.
+This happens because your content becomes more appealing to your target audience.

 Conclusion